 Encyclopædia Britannica

-Printed for 244 years, the ''Britannica'' was the longest-running in-print encyclopaedia in the English language.
-It was first published between 1768 and 1771 in Edinburgh, Scotland, in three volumes.
-The encyclopaedia grew in size; the second edition was 10 volumes, and by its fourth edition (1801–1810), it had expanded to 20 volumes.
-Its rising stature as a scholarly work helped recruit eminent contributors, and the 9th (1875–1889) and 11th editions (1911) are landmark encyclopaedias for scholarship and literary style.
+The ''Britannica'' rising stature as an authoritative and scholarly work helped recruit eminent contributors, and the 9th (1875–1889) and 11th editions (1911) are landmark encyclopaedias for scholarship and literary style.
 Starting with the 11th edition and following its acquisition by an American firm, the ''Britannica'' shortened and simplified articles to broaden its appeal to the North American market.
+Though published in the United States since 1901, the ''Britannica'' has for the most part maintained British English spelling.

 In March 2012, it announced it would no longer publish printed editions and would focus instead on the online version.
+Provided by Wikipedia

 1